-Whether you’re looking for action-packed rafting on the Tuckasegee, a wild and scenic ride down the Chattooga, a dip in the crystal-clear waters of the Oconaluftee, or the perfect beginners’ course on the Nantahala, you simply can’t go wrong with a day on the rapids in Jackson county.
+Whether you’re looking for action-packed rafting on the Tuckasegee, a wild and scenic ride down the Chattooga, or a dip in the crystal-clear waters of the Oconaluftee, you simply can’t go wrong with a day on the rapids in Jackson county.
 A number of local companies are available to rent rafts, canoes, kayaks and tubes.
 And you can choose from a solo trek or a guided trip with a seasoned rafting expert.

 The Tuckasegee River flows through scenic mountain valleys and several quaint communities and is the most prominent whitewater river in Jackson County.
 During the summer months, the Lake Glenville Dam releases whitewater into the west fork of the Tuckasegee River, creating class IV rapids over a 5.5-mile stretch.
-Release dates for 2017 are April 8 and 9, June 10, July 1, July 22, August 12 and August 26.
-Information on Glenville Dam releases and the whitewater conditions can be found here.
+Release dates for 2023 are April 29-30, June 10, July 8, July 29, Aug.
+12 & 19.

 Tuckaseegee Outfitters allows for five-mile solo or guided trips from Dillsboro to their outfitters at Barkers Creek Crossing.
 The rafting trip follows the “S” curve of the Tuck, and the rapids are beginner and family-friendly.
 Float trips last about 2-3 hours.
 The first few miles of the river flows in and around several islands and toward the end of the trip, rapids pick up speed and appear closer together.
 Rafting trips including kayaks, tubes or rafts range from $12 to $30 per person.
 Tuckaseegee Outfitters are open from May through September. www.raftnc.com